mattriley/node-module-composer/README-TEMPLATE.md

 ## Performance

-Module Composer is fast, and measures performance by default for easy analysis.
+Module Composer is fast.
+In fact, so fast that it needs to be measured with sub-millisecond precision.
+Performance is measured by default for easy analysis.

-Use `compose.stats` to see the total composition duration, and a break down of duration per module:
+Use `compose.stats` to see the total composition duration, and a break down of duration per module.

+#### gravatar-spa example stats

 <%- await compose(c => renderCode(JSON.stringify(c.stats, null, 4), 'js'), 'examples/gravatar-spa/src/compose.js') %>